-Leonard Cohen has previously released five live albums and three concert DVDs, and much of that material preserves performances from the past few years, so do we really need this new video?
+Leonard Cohen has previously released five live albums and three concert DVDs, and much of that material preserves performances from the past few years, so do we really need the new Live in Dublin video?
 I’d say yes.

 Some of Cohen’s vocals here seem a bit less energized and full-bodied than those on the prior collections, but the new concert nevertheless proves satisfying and powerful.
 As usual, the artist seems to be in love with his audience, which he thanks repeatedly and effusively, and with his accompanists, whom he introduces several times and praises lavishly.

 He says early in the show that “I don’t know when we’ll meet again but I promise you that tonight we’ll give you everything that we got.”
 He certainly does that, offering a wide assortment of his best-loved material from the past four decades, including “Bird on the Wire,” “Suzanne,” “Tower of Song,” “Chelsea Hotel #2,” “Famous Blue Raincoat” and the inevitable “Hallelujah.”

 He says early in the show that “I don’t know when we’ll meet again but I promise you that tonight we’ll give you everything that we got.”
 He certainly does that.

 Highlights abound.
 There’s a cathartic “So Long, Marianne,” for example, and a powerful reading of the recent “Going Home,” a song that finds Cohen in full possession of his ability to balance humor with poignant verse.
 And then there’s the surprise concert closer: a lilting, playful reading of Doc Pomus’s classic “Save the Last Dance for Me.”